oddbird/oddleventy/content/blog/2024/anchor-position-polyfill.md

   Here's a summary of the latest updates.
 ---

-A couple years ago, OddBird started working on a polyfill for [CSS Anchor Positioning] as the spec started to take form.
+A few years ago, OddBird started working on a polyfill for [CSS Anchor Positioning] as the spec started to take form.
 Now that the spec has stabilized and Chromium has begun implementation, we are relying on our sponsors to support development of the polyfill.
 Thanks to their contributions, we're releasing